facebookresearch/audiocraft/docs/MUSICGEN.md

 Please read first the [TRAINING documentation](./TRAINING.md), in particular the Environment Setup section.

+**Warning:** As of version 1.1.0, a few breaking changes were introduced.
+Check the [CHANGELOG.md](../CHANGELOG.md) file for more information.
+You might need to retrain some of your models.

 ### Example configurations and grids

 We provide configurations to reproduce the released models and our research.